pyeventsourcing/eventsourcing/docs/topics/process.rst

 reliable, then the product will also be reliable.

 This definition of the reliability of a process ("safety") doesn't include availability ("liveness").
-Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't cause disorderly processing.
+Infrastructure unreliability may cause processing delays.
+But disorderly environments shouldn't cause disorderly processing.